Collaborative-AI/colda/docs/_build/html/_sources/reference/GetNotification.rst.txt

 .. note::

-    The :py:class:`~synspot.ShortPolling.ShortPolling` class has several methods,
+    The :py:class:`~colda.ShortPolling.ShortPolling` class has several methods,
     but they are all marked as "experimental."
 Read that as you will.
 The ``[source]`` link is there for a reason.